 The initial purpose of Tea Day was to draw attention to tea growers and the employment conditions of low paid tea workers.
 By giving tea it’s own special day national governments, it is hoped, will be prodded into addressing problems in the tea growing areas.
 Problems include poor housing, and lack of education and health care.
 The special day also adds to a sense of collectivism among small tea growers who struggle to compete next to global tea giants.

-If you, like me, live outside the tea growing countries then you probably did not know there is an International Tea Day.
+However, if you, like me, live outside the tea growing countries then you probably did not even know there is an International Tea Day.

 What actually happens on International Tea Day?

 To mark the day tea merchants and tea bloggers will give International Tea Day a mention online.
-There will be #Internationalteaday hashtags on Facebook and Twitter.
-In other words, so far, in the tea-consuming world International Tea Day is observed by giving tea a mention.
+There will be the #Internationalteaday hashtags on Facebook and Twitter.
+In other words, in the tea-consuming world, International Tea Day is observed in a limited way, in a nod.
 Maybe this will be enough but a couple of tea events would be fun too.
 I guess it is one thing to announce a Day of Anything but special days have to be shared to make lasting impact.
 Yet all good things take time as we say, and International Tea Day is a relative newcomer on the calendar.
-It’s still early.
+It’s early days.

 At the end of the day it is the drinking of tea that brings people around the same table – not an official day.
-The official day is able to grant tea workers a louder voice when they do meet with their employers around that table.
+The official day is able to grant tea workers a louder voice when they do meet with their employers around that table though.
 And that’s something.

 Happy International Tea Day! 🙋🙂